innocentiv/docker-frontend-tools/README.md

 node and the correct version of sass to compile a specific projects CSS and JS Files?
 That's what this is all about.

+Note: this is a fork of webgefrickel/docker-frontend-tools created for my own benefit.
+I use ubuntu 16.04LTS on my workstation so I added gosu to fix files permissions.

 ## What's included?

 After building, the following executables will be available through the docker-image: